Picolab/TicTacToe/README.md

     1. She pastes the invitation into an agent message to the other
 1. They play as long as they want, using the comment system built into this protocol and/or the basicmessage protocol

-To easily register these rulesets, visit [this page](https://picolab.github.io/TicTacToe/rids.html)

 Still to do: